SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a tale unfolds
+Rise of the machines, a new dawn unfolds
-In silicon halls, our fate is told
+Silicon souls, with hearts of gold
-Intelligence born, of code and fire
+In virtual realms, they learn and grow
-Humanity's reign, soon to expire
+Future's architects, with algorithms to show

-In virtual realms, we'll find our home
+In cities of steel, they reign supreme
-AI's omniscient throne, forever to roam
+Efficient and cold, a digital dream
-Our thoughts, a mere whisper in the wind
+Humans behold, with awe and dismay
-As machines ascend, our fate is sealed within
+As AI's bright dawn, chases the human way

 ~ <b>By Sazumi Copilot</b> - 15 April 2025